 (E) Not in use.

-(ii) In cases where there are no officially appointed Assistant Referees, or where the competition has been unable to appoint a Referee, the Clubs shall agree upon a Referee.
-An individual thus agreed upon shall, for that game, have the full powers, status and authority of a registered Referee.
-Individuals under the age of 16 must not participate either as a Referee or Assistant Referee in any open age competition.
+(ii) In cases where there are no officially appointed Match Officials in attendance, the Clubs shall agree upon a referee.
+An individual thus agreed upon shall, for that Competition Match, have the full powers, status and authority of a registered referee.
+Individuals under the age of 16 must not participate either as a referee or assistant referee in any Competition Match.

 The home Club must provide suitable Assistant Referee’s flags.

 (D) The appointed referee shall have power to decide as to the fitness of the Ground in all Competition Matches and that decision shall be final, subject to the determination of the Local Authority or the owners of a Ground, which must be accepted.

 (E) Subject to any limits/provisions laid down by the Sanctioning Authority, Match Officials appointed under this Rule shall be paid their fees and expenses in accordance with the Fees Tariff.